hundredrabbits/thebook/north_pacific_logbook.md

 # Heaving to

-Heaving-to is a technique in sailing, it is a way of slowing a sailing vessel's forward progress, as well as fixing the tiller and sail positions so that the vessel doesn't need steering.
+Heaving-to is a sailing technique, it's a way of slowing down your vessel, as well as fixing the tiller and sail positions so that the vessel doesn't need steering.
 It consists of turning to tack through the wind, without releasing the jibsheet.
 The mainsail will self-tack to the other side, but the jib is held aback.
 When the jib's belly curves inward, the tiller (or rudder) should be aligned with it, as if trying to tack back again.
 It's necessary to lash the tiller so the rudder can't move again.
 Without the power of the jib, the boat can't go forward and will stop.
 It is easy to do, and all aboard should learn to do it.

-Breaking a heave to involves unlashing the tiller, and releasing the windward jibsheet, then hauling in the leeward sheet.
+Breaking a heave-to involves unlashing the tiller, and releasing the windward jibsheet before hauling in the leeward sheet.

-We liked to refer to heaving to as 'parking' the boat.
+We liked to refer to heaving-to as 'parking' the boat.
 We practiced this technique years ago in Canada, and again a few times in the South Pacific.
 Practicing it in calm waters is very different than in storm-like conditions, but the technique is the same.

 The first time we did it at sea, was on the sail from Mexico to the Marquesas.
 It was early in the morning, I was outside, steering in the cockpit.
 The sky was grey, overcast, and I could see lightning.
 Then, without warning, the wind rose from a comfortable 28 km/h (15 kn) to 74 km/h (40 kn).
 We had a full-jib and main, I couldn't hold the tiller.
-The sudden wind increase woke up Devine, and together we decided to heave to, to let the weather pass.
-We did it again while sailing from New Zealand to Fiji.
-We left Opua in early June, the wind stayed with us for two days, but then died entirely.
-We awoke Calcifer, to try and work our way past 30°S, as we were south of that line, and that a front was coming from the west.
-Fronts south of 30°S tend to pack a punch.
-Our little engine couldn't take us far enough, we were in a 'nowhere to run, nowhere to hide' situation.
-The system rolled in, bringing winds of 74 km/h (40+ kn) and big seas.
-We hove-to, and again, waited.
+The sudden wind increase woke up Devine, and together we decided to heave-to, and let the weather pass.

-It's a technique that is worth mastering, as it could save your boat, and your life, and in difficult times, it gives you time to rest.
-We should have been heaving to instead of running with the weather yesterday, if we had been, Pino would not have been overwhelmed.
+It's a technique worth mastering, as it could save your boat, and your life, and in difficult times, it gives you time to rest or to cook.
+We should have been heaving-to instead of running with the weather yesterday, if we had been, Pino would not have been overwhelmed.

-Our boat, with its fin keel, heaves to well enough.
+Our boat, with its fin keel, heaves-to well enough.
 Slowing the boat does cost time, but our safety is important.
 We've got plenty of time to get to Canada.
 We are so glad that the rig suffered no damage, we were lucky.
 Pino is a good, strong boat, we knew when we bought it, and we know it now.

 * * *
 \newpage